 Toilet Training

 It is our expectation that children be potty trained by the time they enter the three-year-old class.
-Due to staff/child ratio, and lack of properly equipped classrooms, we cannot accommodate children who are not potty trained by this time..
+Due to staff/child ratio, and lack of properly equipped classrooms, we cannot accommodate children who are not potty trained by this time.
+We consider at child potty trained when he/she initiates going to the bathroom and can pull up and down their own pants and underwear.
+There are many distractions and activities at preschool and we understand that setbacks often occur.
+Our teachers and staff will evaluate each child one month after their start date to determine if they are adequately toilet trained to continue in the program.

 Immunizations